-The BASHH / BHIVA Mentoring Group run an annual one-day workshop on Friday 7 December 2018 in central London towards the end of the year.
+The BASHH/BHIVA/FSRH Mentoring Group will hold the annual one-day workshop on Friday 7 December 2018 in central London.
 This aimed to equip doctors working in sexual health / reproductive health / HIV with the knowledge and skills to take on a mentoring role to other doctors.
 The course was also a useful update for doctors already in mentoring roles who wanted to refresh their mentoring knowledge and skills.

 During the workshop there were opportunities to explore the roles of both mentors and mentees and to discuss ideas and models that can be put into immediate practice.

 Support and Supervision for our Mentors

 Following initial training, we offer on-going support for our mentors through the regional mentoring representatives and through supervision sessions.
 These sessions have been running in London since 2014 with very good feedback from attendees.
 They offer mentors a confidential but informal space to support one another in the subtle art of mentoring.
 You don’t need to have a mentee or a problem to benefit from the discussions and all levels of experiences are welcome.
 All sessions are facilitated by a consultant psychiatrist and are free of charge.
-It is expected that BHIVA/BASHH mentors will attend at least 1 session over a 3 year period, as part of their on-going development as mentors.
+It is expected that BASHH/BHIVA/FSRH mentors will attend at least 1 session over a 3 year period, as part of their on-going development as mentors.

 Other Useful Links: